 Flexible settling in arrangements will ensure that the children have the opportunity to develop a relationship with staff before being left by the parents or carers.
 Visits to the Nursery by parents/carers with their children-are an essential part of this settling in process.
 A child who cries when the parent/carer leaves but who can be distracted, has settled.
 One who sobs for a prolonged period has not.
-This will not be considered "normal" nor acceptable and staff and students will respond in a sensitive, caring and appropriate manner to a child during this period.
+This will not be considered "normal" nor acceptable and staff and training or placement students will respond in a sensitive, caring and appropriate manner to a child during this period.
 Close liaison with a parent/carer will be maintained during this period.

 1.2.
-Parent/Carer/Nursery/Out of School liason and parental involvement be in operation to develop the trust of the parents'/carers' and child's in the Nursery/Out of School staff.
+Parent/Carer/Nursery/Out of School liason and parental involvement

-As the closest possible links are desirable, if a child is to experience consistency in the way in which s/he is cared for, an "open-door" policy will
+As the closest possible links are desirable, if a child is to experience consistency in the way in which s/he is cared for, an "open-door" policy will be in operation to develop the trust of the parents'/carers' and child's staff in the Nursery/Out of Hours School Club.

 Free and two-way communication should take place and the child's progress discussed with the parent/carer on a regular basis.
-Any worries or concerns will also be discussed with parents'/carer.
+Any worries or concerns will also be discussed with parents/carer.